 Every brand’s size chart is a little different, so don’t assume your size is the same everywhere.
 Once you have your measurements, compare them to the brand’s chart.
 But don’t stop there—look for clues about the fit and fabric.
 Descriptions like “athletic fit” usually mean a tighter cut, while “relaxed fit” offers more room.
 Pay attention to the materials listed.
 A shirt with spandex or elastane will have more give than one made of 100% cotton.
 Some brands even provide details on performance features, like moisture-wicking technology or built-in stretch, which tells you the garment is designed for movement and comfort, not just size.

-Solving Common Fit Problems
+Your Guide to Solving Common Fit Issues

 We’ve all been there: the shirt that’s tight across the belly, the sleeves that pinch your biceps, or the shorts that feel restrictive.
 The solution often lies in the fabric and construction.
 If you find shirts are often too snug, look for cotton blends that offer the softness of cotton with the flexibility of synthetics like polyester.
 These materials provide stretch where you need it most.
 For staying cool, seek out gear with strategically placed mesh fabrics.
 These panels provide extra breathability in high-sweat areas like your back and underarms, allowing air to circulate and keeping you comfortable through any activity.